-King Ashoka’s daughter, Sanghamitra, who became a Buddhist nun, is said to have taken a cutting of the Bodhi tree from Bhod Gaya to Sri Lanka and planted it at Anuradhapura, the ancient capital of the island, where it still stands and continues to grow.
+King Ashoka’s daughter, Sanghamitra, who became a Buddhist nun, is said to have taken a cutting of the Bodhi tree from Bhod Gaya to Sri Lanka and planted it at Anuradhapura, the ancient capital of the island, where it continued to grow and is believed to stand even today.
 Many temples throughout the Buddhist world have Bodhi trees growing around them.

 Back to the Bodhi tree of Islamabad.

 In the 1980s, General Ziaul Haq ruled Pakistan.
 In his zeal to “Islamize” the country, he encouraged and helped build madrassas all over the country.
 One such madrassa was built in the woods of Islamabad, not far from where the Bodhi tree stood.
 Over the years, the madrassa expanded, as most madrassas do, violating the building codes and encroaching upon the state land, to become one of the largest madrassas in Islamabad.
-Today, it occupies several acres of prime real estate and has a building complex and a very large playing field, probably larger than any school or college in Islamabad.
+Today, it occupies several acres of prime real estate with an elaborate building complex and a very large playing field, probably larger than any school or college in Islamabad might have.

 They set it on fire!

 A symbol of a different faith standing so close to a madrassa was something too defiant.
 The incident was widely reported in the Pakistani press.

 I suppose the perpetrators were simply emulating the example of the Taliban who, earlier that year, to the horror of the whole world, had blasted the 1500 years old Bamyan Buddhas in Afghanistan.
 Clearly, the virus had spread wide and deep in Pakistan, too.